 Disho saw an article in a local newspaper which explained that Mr Arun had breached the policy of Sandwell and West Birmingham Hospitals NHS Trust by continuing to perform mesh surgery.
 Disho knew that Mr Arun had been her surgeon and so she contacted Shoosmiths for help.

-Lucy Adams, a specialist solicitor in the firm’s clinical negligence team, handled her case.
-Lucy advised Disho that a special scheme had been set up by Sandwell and West Birmingham Hospitals NHS Trust to process and settle cases of patients who were treated by Mr Arun as quickly and efficiently as possible.
-Disho’s case was accepted onto this scheme and Lucy has now agreed a settlement with the Trust on Disho’s behalf.
+A specialist solicitor in the firm’s clinical negligence team, handled her case.
+Shoosmiths advised Disho that a special scheme had been set up by Sandwell and West Birmingham Hospitals NHS Trust to process and settle cases of patients who were treated by Mr Arun as quickly and efficiently as possible.
+Disho’s case was accepted onto this scheme and Shoosmiths has now agreed a settlement with the Trust on Disho’s behalf.

 ‘I am delighted we were able to help Disho, but I remain concerned that other women who have suffered complications from undergoing similar procedures without giving their full and informed consent may still be denied access to medical review.